aDeveloperX/CAB202-Assignment2/README.md

 # CAB202-Assignment2
-This is for QUT CAB202 Assignment2 19sem1
+This is a sample code of QUT CAB202 Assignment2 19sem1

 I hope this will be useful for future students who are struggling with this assignment :)